Bim Afolami: Political career

 Afolami was the Conservative Party candidate for Lewisham Deptford at the 2015 general election, where he finished in second place with 7,056 votes.
 Afolami voted "Remain" in the 2016 referendum on EU membership.
 He was selected as the Conservative candidate for Hitchin and Harpenden constituency in 2017 following the announcement that the sitting Conservative MP, Peter Lilley, was to stand down.

-He has described Winston Churchill as his "biggest hero".
-Afolami has generally voted against UK membership of the EU whilst in Parliament, following the Conservative whip.
+Afolami has described Winston Churchill as his "biggest hero".

 In 2018, Afolami was named one of the Franco-British Council's Young Leaders.
-In January that year, it was revealed that Afolami had claimed £2,000 in expenses for subscription to the European Research Group.
-In April, Afolami was a member of the delegation to Beijing for the tenth Anniversary Leadership Forum, led by David Lidington MP.
+In January that year, it was reported that Afolami had claimed £2,000 in expenses for subscription to the European Research Group.
+In April, Afolami was a member of the delegation to Beijing for the tenth Anniversary Leadership Forum, led by David Lidington.
 The Forum, entitled "Partners for Progress: Strengthening the UK-China relationship in the Golden Era", aimed to discuss practical cooperation between the UK and China.

-It was announced in May that Afolami would be one of 14 members of the Conservative Reform Group, a group of centrist Conservative MPs.
+It was announced in May 2018 that Afolami would be one of 14 members of the Conservative Reform Group, a group of centrist Conservative MPs.
 At the end of 2018, Afolami joined the Steering Committee of the Constitution Reform Group, a cross-party pressure group chaired by Robert Gascoyne-Cecil, 7th Marquess of Salisbury, which supports the Act of Union Bill 2018, a private member's bill introduced by Lord Lisvane in the House of Lords on 9 October 2018.

 In September 2018, Afolami was appointed parliamentary private secretary in the Department for Transport.
 In December, Afolami announced his support for Theresa May's Brexit deal.
 In February 2019, Afolami was appointed PPS to the Secretary of State for International Development, followed by his appointment as PPS to the Secretary of State for International Trade, Liz Truss.
-He was subsequently appointed as PPS to the Secretary of State for Work and Pensions, Therese Coffey.
+He was subsequently appointed as PPS to the Secretary of State for Work and Pensions, Thérèse Coffey.
 In April 2021, a private member's bill introduced by Afolami, the British Library Board (Power to Borrow) Act 2021, gained royal assent.
+Years later, in 2025, Rory Stewart would criticise Afolami's performance as his PPS at the Department for International Development, claiming he was often absent from the weekly meetings.